-In this November 30, 2013 photo, 17-year-old professional freeskier Torin Yater-Wallace gives the thumbs-down sign from his hospital bed at St. Anthony Summit Medical Center in Frisco, Colorado, while recovering from surgery for a pneumothorax (an accumulation of air in the space between the lung and the chest wall [pleural space], causing the lung to collapse) that he suffered after a physical therapist punctured his right lung with an acupuncture needle.
+In this November 30, 2013 photo, 17-year-old professional freeskier Torin Yater-Wallace gives the thumbs-down sign from his hospital bed at St. Anthony Summit Medical Center in Frisco, Colorado, while recovering from surgery for a traumatic pneumothorax (an accumulation of air in the pleural cavity resulting from blunt or penetrating chest injury and causing partial or complete lung collapse) that he suffered after a physical therapist punctured his right lung with an acupuncture needle.
 (Photo: @TorinWallace)

 It is a violation of Federal law when unqualified practitioners of acupuncture, such as physical therapists, submit a claim for payment to Medicare for dry needling disguised, for example, as electrical stimulation (Current Procedural Terminology [CPT] code 97032), therapeutic exercises (CPT code 97110), neuromuscular reeducation (CPT code 97112), or manual therapy (CPT code 97140) (3).